 - Turn onto a lightly floured surface; knead for 3 minutes or until smooth.
-Divide into eight portions.
+Divide into 8 portions.
 Roll each portion into a ball; flatten into a 4-in. circle.
-Wrap in plastic wrap and refrigerate for at least 1 hour.
+Wrap in plastic and refrigerate for at least 1 hour.

-- In a small bowl, combine the sugar, cranberries, walnuts, butter, cinnamon and allspice.
-On a lightly floured surface, roll one portion of dough into an 8-in. circle.
+- In a small bowl, combine the sugar, cranberries, walnuts, melted butter, cinnamon and allspice.
+On a lightly floured surface, roll 1 portion of dough into an 8-in. circle.
 Sprinkle with 3 tablespoons of filling to within 1/2 in. of edges.
-Cut into eight wedges.
+Cut into 8 wedges.

 - Roll up wedges from the wide end and place point side down 2 in. apart on foil-lined baking sheets.
 Curve ends down to form a crescent shape.
-Brush with egg and sprinkle with additional sugar.
+Brush with egg; sprinkle with additional sugar.

 - Repeat with remaining dough and filling.
 Bake at 350° for 18-20 minutes or until golden brown.
-Remove to wire racks.
-Yield: 64 cookies.
+Remove to wire racks to cool.

 Nutrition Facts1 cookie: 103 calories, 6g fat (3g saturated fat), 17mg cholesterol, 80mg sodium, 12g carbohydrate (8g sugars, 0 fiber), 1g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Dec 3, 2017